d-morrison/IntroStatActivities/03-A04-Probability.Rmd

         0.37 =
 \vspace{.1in}

     b.
 Create a hypothetical two-way table to represent the situation.
-Recall that in a two-way table, the explanatory variable should be your column headers (similar to the $x$-axis in a segmented bar graph!) while the response variable becomes the row headers.
 \begin{center}
     \renewcommand{\arraystretch}{1.5}
     \begin{tabular}{cccc} \hline